Unlikely Ramp Agent Finds Purpose During Winter Break: 'Wildly Out Of Your Comfort Zone'

 “I’d probably start in something like a Cessna,” she said, adding she’d like to wind up in something larger, like a Gulf Stream or a Global.

-Collom, who is studying English and biblical studies at Cedarville University in Ohio, says she’s not sure the job will change her current trajectory, but it’s certainly had an influence.
+Collom, who is studying English and biblical studies at Cedarville University in Ohio, says she’s not sure the job will change her current trajectory, but it has certainly had an influence.

 Her advice to others hoping to find a job during the pandemic, if you can’t find a job you want, “just find something wildly out of your comfort zone,” she said.